N0RT0/al-folio/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-Hi, I'm Charles, an electrical engineering student at Grand Valley State University.
-I'm passionate about electric and magnetic phenomina, and I'm constantly learning and experimenting to grow my skills.
+Hi, I'm Charles, an electrical engineering student at Grand Valley State University eager to explore diverse aspects of engineering and technology.
+I’m dedicated to consistently growing my skills through practical experience and focused learning.

-Through my studies, I've had the opportunity to work on projects such as a custom karaoke machine and a full size trivia/skeeball game and I'm constantly eager to apply things I learn to real world challenges.
+In my academic journey, I've tackled engaging projects such as building a custom karaoke machine and developing a full-sized interactive trivia/skeeball game.
+Each project has deepened my understanding and fueled my enthusiasm for applying theoretical knowledge to practical, real-world challenges.

-When I'm not studying or working on projects, you can find me travelling, rock climbing or skateboarding.
-Feel free to explore my portfolio and connect.
-I'd love to collaborate or hear your thoughts!
+Beyond engineering, I'm an avid traveler, and skateboarder, and overall fitness enjoyer.
+These hobbies keep me balanced and continually inspire my creativity and problem-solving abilities.

+Feel free to explore my portfolio, and don’t hesitate to reach out!
+I’m always open to collaboration, feedback, or simply sharing ideas.